mpacula/COSMOS/doc/source/advanced_workflows.rst

 You should actually avoid using STDOUT to store the output of your jobs, and redirect it to a file.
 Cosmos helps you keep track of these output files using a dictionary you pass to :py:meth:`Stage.add_task()` using the output parameter.
 Time to really dig into the add_task() api:

-.. automethod:: Workflow.models.Stage.add_task
+.. automethod:: cosmos.Workflow.models.Stage.add_task
    :noindex:

 Understanding the add_task parameters are vital.
 The two most complicated parameters are *pcmd* and *outputs*.
 Cosmos automatically creates and output directory tree for each Workflow, Stage, and Task.
 You can access this system output_path by using *'{output_dir}'* in your pcmd.
 Cosmos will also keep track of output directories for you.
 Use the
 *outputs* parameter to pass in a dictionary of output files.
-You can then access the outputs directionary later by using :py:data:`Workflow.models.Task.outputs`, or access the full path to those output files using :py:data:`Workflow.models.Task.output_paths`
+You can then access the outputs directionary later by using :py:data:`cosmos.Workflow.models.Task.outputs`, or access the full path to those output files using :py:data:`cosmos.Workflow.models.Task.output_paths`

 .. code-block:: python
    :linenos:

    import cosmos.session
-   from Workflow.models import Workflow import os
+   from cosmos.Workflow.models import Workflow import os

    WF = Workflow.start('My Advanced Workflow')